 Some IoT devices have password-related IoT security issues that put the safety of the user’s information at risk.
 The manufacturers of these devices often input weak default passcodes onto the device that go unchanged after setup.
 These weak default passwords are easier for hackers to figure out.
 For this reason, it’s best to ideate a unique password when setting up any new IoT device.

 A compromised IoT device will typically keep functioning normally from the perspective of the user.
 Besides bandwidth or power usage issues, there aren’t many clear signs that your IoT device is under attack by a cybercriminal.
 Leveling up your IoT network security can help, meaning being cognizant of the other devices connected to your internet network.
 This way, you can flag potentially malicious actors trying to hack into your device.

 7 tips for how to protect IoT devices

-You might be wondering “How do you ensure security in IoT devices?”
+Now that you know what are the security concerns related to IoT, you might be wondering “How do you ensure security in IoT devices?”
 Understanding some of the built-in security features of these devices and cybersecurity best practices can help you keep your IoT devices secure.

 1. Use complex passwords, patterns, and PINs

 Whether your IoT device denotes it as a password, passcode, pattern, or PIN, these are your first line of defense to securing your IoT devices.
 Think of it like keys to a door — no lock has the same one.
 The same should go for your passwords across devices and accounts.

 To ensure your password’s strength, use different characters, symbols, and capitalization patterns for each of your online accounts.
 And if you struggle with keeping track of the passwords, consider a password manager that will keep your passwords safe and organized for you.